data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-logistic-regression-exercise

-*Solution*.
-We begin by sampling the points as suggested.
+*Solution.* We begin by sampling the points as suggested.

     pre(julia-executable)
       | observations = [rand(Bool) ? (rand(A),0) : (rand(B),1) for i in 1:1000]